Sodaware/beeminder.el/README.md

 ** TODO Write documentation
 ```

-When "Write documentation" is changed to "DONE", `beeminder.el` will submit a
+When "Write documentation" is changed to "DONE", a value of "1" will be submitted to the
-value of "1" to the "`beeminder-el`" goal.
+"beeminder-el" goal with "Write documentation" as the comment.